henry-tran-1/henry-tran-1/README.md

 - 🌱 Growing a green thumb while growing my coding abilities

 # 📁 Projects
 🍎🥫 Biteshare: A web app that allows users to connect with each other and share food.
-**Features:** Static messaging system built using basic CRUD operations.
-**Tech Stack:** TypeScript, React, Node.js, Express and SQLite3.
+Implemented a static messaging system built using basic CRUD operations.
+Built using TypeScript, React, Node.js, Express and SQLite3.
 👪🌳: An interactive family tree app to visualise and explore relationships dynamically.
-**Features:** Uses recursive querying to display family connections.
-**Tech Stack:** Built with Knex.js, SQLite3, and Express.
+Uses recursive querying to display family connections.
+Built with Knex.js, SQLite3, and Express.

 # 🛠 Tech Stack
 - Languages: Javascript, Typescript, Python